The Private Navy of Sgt. O'Farrell: Production

 The film was an original story which was purchased by producer John Beck in 1965.
 He tried to set the project up at MGM, but after Bob Hope was attached, it was made via United Artists, where Hope had a deal in association with NBC.
+It was one of the last "A" pictures for Jeffrey Hunter.

 The movie was filmed in Puerto Rico in 1967 with Hope at 64 years of age at the time; it was originally to have been filmed in Hawaii, but due to the activity during the Vietnam War, the US Department of Defense, which cooperated with the production, suggested the filming move to the Caribbean.